nmicic/power-two-square-rays/README.md

 # Power-of-Two Square Rays

 > **Disclaimer**
->This is an AI-assisted exploratory visualization project.
+>
->It is educational and experimental only—not peer-reviewed, not mathematical research, and not a new theorem.
+> This is an AI-assisted exploratory project.
+Educational and experimental only—not peer-reviewed.
->It does not serve as evidence for or against conjectures.
+> The visualization part is math-art, not mathematical research or a new theorem.
->This repository is math-art/visualization, not a research paper.
+> The Theta Toolkit (CUDA/Python) is a working hashing implementation, but is **not cryptographic**
->Its purpose is educational exploration and aesthetic interest.
+> and **not for security-critical applications**.
->Any visual patterns are artifacts of the construction.
+> Portions of this code include AI-assisted generation (ChatGPT, Claude).
+All work reviewed by the author.

 ---